 Research Technician II at the Ragon Institute of MGH, MIT, and Harvard

-The personal setting of small class sizes and research groups allowed me to build strong relationships with professors, which inspired me to work hard both in the classroom and the laboratory.
-The opportunity to work in multiple research labs, explore different fields in biology, and attend a summer internship at Johns Hopkins Medical School prepared and motivated me for a career in biomedical research.”
+The opportunity to work in multiple research labs, explore different fields in biology, and attend a summer internship at Johns Hopkins Medical School prepared and motivated me for a career in biomedical research.

 Research Technician at MassBiologics

-Fortunately, with my Keene State biology education and help from my Keene State professors, I was able to get a job in research immediately following graduation.
-I am currently working as a research associate at MassBiologics, a Boston-based non-profit pharmaceutical company that is part of the UMass Medical School network.”
+With my Keene State biology education, I was able to get a job in research immediately following graduation.
+I am currently working as a research associate at MassBiologics, a Boston-based pharmaceutical company; part of the UMass Medical School network.

 With small class sizes, access to state-of-the-art testing and measurement equipment, and an excellent faculty with expertise in a wealth of specializations, your biology education is in good hands at Keene State!
 More about Department Faculty